Nitish105/Hand-gesture-recognition-system/README.md

-## HandsTracking With Python, OpenCV and MediaPipe
+## Hand gesture recognition system using the MediaPipe Hands library, Python and OpenCV